Can we submit more than one application?

 Should I apply to Making Policy Public or to Public Access Design?

 Public Access Design projects are completed within a shorter time frame than Making Policy Public.
-To accomplish this, they are narrower in scope.
-Explanations of large complex systems are better left to Making Policy Public.
-More concise topics should be addressed through Public Access Design.
+To accomplish this, they are narrower in scope (see above).

 Making Policy Public uses a single format – an 8” x 11” pamphlet that unfolds three times to a 32” x 22” poster.
 Public Access Design projects can take the form of a booklet, a motion graphic, an interactive graphic, or a fold-out.
 You may choose which program to apply to based on the format most appropriate to your program.

 CUP accepts applications from community organizations and advocacy groups for the Making Policy Public program once a year.
-The next deadline for advocates to apply to Making Policy Public will be in the spring of 2013.
-Public Access Design applications are accepted every two months.
+Public Access Design applications are accepted about every four months.

 Find out more about Making Policy Public